Intergranular Corrosion Testing (IGC)

 Different materials have different susceptibilities and test methods:

-Understanding these factors is crucial for preventing problems like stress corrosion cracking or sour service corrosion in industrial settings.
+Understanding these factors is crucial for preventing problems like stress corrosion cracking, galvanic corrosion, or sour service corrosion in industrial settings.
 For instance, in the oil and gas industry, materials are often exposed to sour environments containing hydrogen sulfide, which can exacerbate IGC and other forms of corrosion.
+On the other hand, crevice corrosion testing is critical in industries such as the marine and offshore industry to help engineers choose the correct materials for the equipment, compare grades (304 stainless steel vs 316 vs duplex, etc.), and validate product quality and compliance.

 Importance of Intergranular Corrosion Tests